Proximity Marketing in 2019 and the market forecast for 2022

 Retailers aren’t the only ones who are investing in beacons.
 ProxReport estimates that 84% of global airports will use beacons by the end of 2019.
 The same report also suggests that 47% of NFL venues, 53% of NBA venues and 93% of MLB venues use beacon technology.
 Additionally, Beaconstac customers have successfully deployed beacons across restaurants, coffee shops, car dealerships, trade shows among other verticals.

 What do you think about the current scenario of proximity marketing?
 Sound off in the comments below!
-Get your beacons and the beacon platform with Beaconstac and experience the power of beacon technology.
+Buy beacons, NFC and QR codes from Beaconstac and experience the power of proximity marketing technology.